-Transformative times demand better digital journeys - are you delivering?
+Transformative times demand better digital journeys - are you delivering?by

 During a recent webinar hosted by MyCustomer and Salesforce, an expert panel explored how COVID-19 has driven digital transformation projects, but left organisations still playing catch-up as changes in behaviour and channel preferences have also accelerated.
 Here, one of the panellists, Amy Scott, further explores how to close the gap between service transformation and customer expectations.